 Career fairs are usually part of a larger conference held by the sponsoring organization.
 The conference itself can run over several days.
-However, if you go, we recommend that you attend only the career fair portion because of your demanding academic schedule.
+However, if you go, we recommend that you prioritize the career fair portion because of your demanding academic schedule.

 The following are some of the larger career fairs.
-While these career fairs are open to all, regardless of ethnicity or sexual orientation, it's important for students to recognize that some companies at these fairs will be seeking diverse talent from the target audience of the conference, while other companies will be leveraging the conferences to seek MBA talent broadly.
-We suggest attending CMC prep sessions focused on diversity conferences to help you understand how to navigate these career fairs successfully.
+While some of these career fairs are open to all, regardless of ethnicity or sexual orientation, it's important for students to recognize that many companies at these fairs will be seeking diverse talent from the target audience of the conference.
+We suggest attending CMCPrep sessions focused on diversity conferences and reaching out to the career advisors to help you understand whether it makes sense for you to attend these career fairs and how to navigate them successfully.

 - Asian MBA Conference

 - MBA Veterans (veterans of the armed services)

-- National Association of Women MBAs
+- Forté MBA Women's Leadership Conference

 - National Black MBA Conference

 - Net Impact (sustainability)

 - Prospanica (Hispanic professionals)

 - Reaching Out MBA Conference (LGBTQ+)